MDMC.trajectory_analysis package

 add_structure(structures: Structure) None[source]

-Adds the Atom objects from a Structure to the data
+Add the Atom objects from a Structure to the data.

 Parameters: